 Having had personal experience with loved ones' anal cancer diagnoses, we know how scary and confusing it can be.
 Please Contact Us for assistance if you cannot find the answers to your questions, or if there is anything you would like to discuss in greater detail.

 We hope this section of the website is useful for those who are newly diagnosed or facing an anal cancer diagnosis.
 It may also be helpful to 'thrivers' (our word for survivors) who are further into their anal cancer journey and want to understand more about their treatment, it's side effects, and tips on how to manage them.

 We know from personal experience that facing an anal cancer diagnosis can be a confusing and scary time.
-On this page we provide tips and information to help you manage this process.
+Get detailed tips and step-by-step information to help you manage this process.

 FACING AN ANAL CANCER DIAGNOSIS

 Every person experiences anal cancer differently.
 Our community is diverse, as are their experiences.
 Within this page we address some of the most frequent concerns that we hear from thrivers.

 If you have concerns that you experiencing anal cancer symptoms then you should see a doctor as soon as possible.
 We've compiled lists of suggested questions to help direct your conversation with a clinician.
 Depending on your health status and the nature of the appointment, some questions may be more applicable than others.

 SIDE EFFECTS OF TREATMENT